Robert Sharpe (judge): Notable judgments

 In 2001, Robert Sharpe wrote the reasons of the Ontario Court of Appeal that recognized the distinctive legal rights of Métis people.

 In November 2007, the Toronto Star reported that "In a decision [written by Justice Sharpe on behalf of a panel comprising himself and Justices Karen Weiler and Robert Blair] described as a major breakthrough for freedom of the press in Canada, the [Ontario Court of Appeal] chiselled out what it calls a "new and distinctive" defence for journalists reporting on matters of public significance.

 In 2012, he wrote the Ontario Court of Appeal's decision that established the right to sue for invasion of privacy.

 Honours and awards

 Sharpe was elected a fellow of the Royal Society of Canada in 1991.
 He was awarded the Ontario Bar Association Distinguished Service Award in 2005, and in 2008 he was awarded the Mundell Medal which celebrates excellence in legal writing by Ontario authors who have made a distinguished contribution to law and letters.

 In 2021, he received honorary doctorate degrees from the Law Society of Ontario and the University of Windsor.
 And in 2020 he was recognized with a Distinguished Alumni Award from the University of Toronto Faculty of Law.

+Sharpe was appointed to the Order of Canada in June 2023, with the rank of Officer.